Zoom Set-Up Recommendations for Guitar Lessons

 Recommended Setup

-Wired Internet – Use a wired ethernet connection to your router rather than wireless to avoid audio dropouts and provide a much more reliable experience.
-If your laptop or computer doesn’t have a built in ethernet jack you can purchase a USB to ethernet adapter.
+Wired Internet – Use a wired ethernet connection to your router rather than wireless to avoid audio dropouts and provide a more reliable experience.
+If your computer doesn’t have a built in ethernet jack you can purchase a USB to ethernet adapter.
 Anker USB to Ethernet adapter would be a solution if your computer only had USB A ports.
 If your computer only has USB C ports, you could use something like the Anker USB C to Ethernet adapter.
 If you needed to purchase an ethernet cable – something like Ugreen 10 Ft ethernet Cable should work.

 Connect the USB port to your computer or device and an ethernet cable to the adapter.
 Connect the other end of the ethernet cable to your router.